kapil551/JIRA_Ticket_Clone/README.md

             - When the user clicks on the modal ticket color then it should change the color to the next priority color

                     arr.findIndex() --> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex

+        - Adding Ticket Filter functionality

+            - When the user "clicks" on a particular color from toolbox colors then It should display only those tickets having that ticket color

+            - When the user ""double clicks" on any color from toolbox colors then display all tickets.